Expansions, MoMath’s gifted math program

 MoMath is currently accepting applications for limited spots in the 2025–2026 school year of the Expansions program.

-MoMath is delighted to announce that the high school track, Icosahedron, will be taught by award-winning mathematician Chaim Goodman-Strauss, who is MoMath’s Outreach Educator and co-author of the recent groundbreaking papers on the Hat and Spectre tiles, the first-ever shapes in mathematics to tile the plane but only in a non-repeating way.
-Chaim is the winner of the 2021 Rosenthal Prize for Innovation and Inspiration in Math Teaching and a co-author with John H. Conway and Heidi Burgiel of The Symmetries of Things, a comprehensive book surveying the mathematical theory of patterns.
+MoMath is delighted to announce that the high school track, Icosahedron, will be taught by award-winning mathematician Chaim Goodman-Strauss, who is MoMath’s Outreach Educator and co-author of the groundbreaking papers on the Hat and Spectre tiles, the first-ever shapes in mathematics to tile the plane but only in a non-repeating way.
+Chaim is the winner of the 2021 Rosenthal Prize for Innovation and Inspiration in Math Teaching and a co-author with John H. Conway and Heidi Burgiel of The Symmetries of Things, a comprehensive book surveying the mathematical theory of patterns, and The Magic Theorem, a recently published, greatly expanded, much-abridged edition of The Symmetries of Things.
+In Icosahedron, you will apply topology to a cutting-edge theory of symmetry and learn about hyperbolic geometry while making actual hyperbolic planes.

 Expansions offers the following levels.
 Grade bands (shown parenthetically) provide rough guidelines; final placement is based on demonstrated student ability.